Has a friend or family member asked you to borrow money?

-On the flip side, Howard says there is one scenario where you should never loan to family or friends – and that’s to score a better investment return than what your savings account currently offers.
+However, you should never loan to family or friends to score a better investment return than what your savings account currently offers.
 Since interest rates are so low, you may be thinking about lending money so you can get a better rate of return than what you can get elsewhere.

-The thing is, the better rate you *could* receive from a loan to a friend won’t be nearly high enough to make up for the risk of a personal loan.
-This is because, if you are making a personal loan to someone you know, it’s very likely they don’t qualify for a loan from a bank or a credit card.
+The thing is, the better rate you *could* receive from a loan to a friend won’t be nearly high enough to make up for the risk of doing it.
+This is because it’s very likely they don’t qualify for a loan from a bank or a credit card.

-And if they can’t qualify for traditional financing, this means they’re a risk.
+And if they can’t qualify for traditional financing, this means they’re a high risk.

 Is Loaning Money to Friends or Family a Good Way to Make Money?

 If you are able to push the politics of personal relationships aside, loaning money to someone you know is a poor investment.
 Here’s why:

 In the world of investing, there are two types of investments: high-risk and low-risk investments.
 If an investment is risky, it should theoretically offer a high investment return to make up for that risk.

 Stocks are a great example of this type of investment because they come with a great deal of risk.
 As such, investors in stocks have been handsomely rewarded over the last century.
 In short, stocks come with:

 But, for many investors, investing exclusively in stocks comes with too much risk.
 Enter other investments, such as cash and United States Treasury bonds.
 These investments are relatively safe.
 As a result, these investments offer a limited return.
 In short, U.S. Treasury bonds are: